mc-imperial/multicore-test-harness/README.md

 ## Framework steps ##

-1. For each sared resource, create an enemy process and victim program pair.
+1. For each shared resource, create an enemy process and victim program pair.
 2. Tune the enemy process with their corresponding victim program
 3. Create the ranked list of hostile environments
 4. Determine the Paretto Optimal hostile environment